The Trial

 Trials are very different than the other kinds of court hearings you may have handled by yourself.
 There are a lot of rules and requirements the judge will expect you to know and follow.

 Legal Aid Center of Southern Nevada has a free class that teaches the basics of litigation and how to get ready for a trial.
-This class is offered once a month and is taught by an attorney.
-You can sign up online at the Litigation and Trial Preparation Class signup page.
+This class is taught by an attorney and offered once a month.
+You can sign up online at the Litigation and Trial Preparation Class page.

 If you cannot attend the class, you can watch a pre-recorded version of the class below.